-In a ground-breaking experiment, researchers from the National Physical Laboratory, the Toronto Stock Exchange (TMX), and Z/Yen, timestamped financial stock trades with Co-ordinated Universal Time (UTC) generated from atomic clocks and recorded the trades directly on a distributed ledger.
+In a ground-breaking experiment in August 2017, researchers from the National Physical Laboratory, the Toronto Stock Exchange (TMX), and Z/Yen, timestamped financial stock trades with Co-ordinated Universal Time (UTC) generated from atomic clocks and recorded the trades directly on a distributed ledger.
 The results will be analysed by Strathclyde’s Centre of Financial Regulation and Innovation.
 The “Atomic Ledger” project recorded over 20 million transactions from three hours of trading to the ChainZy distributed ledger system.

 Distributed ledger (aka blockchain) technology is one of the core technologies of the new Fintech movement.
 Distributed ledgers enable financial market counterparties to store financial assets in a shared ledger.
 The team created a timestamping engine using Z/Yen’s woven-broadcasting distributed ledger architecture to test the recording of high-frequency trading transactions.